sgilda/windup/Rules:-Tutorial.md

     </parent>
 ```

 * Add Windup dependencies.
+The dependencies you need depend on what Windup API you will use.
+_Dependencies are still settling down and the classes location are subject to change._
 Should you need any additional ones, refer to [Dev: Dependencies](Dev:-Dependencies).
 ```xml
     <dependencies>